Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/preparation.md

 3. [VapourSynth Multi-Viewer](https://github.com/mysteryx93/VapourSynthViewer.NET/releases/).
     Multi-Viewer is a very simple and elementary previewing tool.
-    While the text editing is vastly inferior to VSEdit’s, and the preview lacks a lot of VSEdit’s advanced features, its tab-based previewing functionality easily outclasses
+    While the text editing is vastly inferior to VSEdit's, and the preview lacks a lot of VSEdit's advanced features, its tab-based previewing functionality easily outclasses
-    VSEdit’s single preview window,
+    VSEdit's single preview window,
     because it makes comparisons between different script versions a lot more convenient and efficient.